paezha/University-AI-Panel/README.md

 learning for its own sake.
-A growing body of evidence points at the effectiveness of alternative assessment schemes, such as continuous assessment through course work, and even seen examinations instead of the traditional unseen examinations (Turner and Briggs 2018), the latter form of assessment continues to dominate the evaluation landscape (Buckley 2023).
-Ungrading, in particular, is increasingly recognized as its potential to internalize the motivation to learn, and for fostering adaptability, creative thinking, and self-management (Gorichanaz 2024).
+A growing body of evidence points at the effectiveness of alternative assessment schemes, such as continuous assessment through course work, and even seen examinations instead of the traditional unseen examinations (Turner and Briggs 2018).
+Alas, unseen examinations continue to dominate the evaluation landscape (Buckley 2023).
+Ungrading, in particular, is increasingly recognized for its potential to help learners internalize the motivation to learn, and for fostering adaptability, creative thinking, and self-management (Gorichanaz 2024).

-Two relevant issues appear to be relevant.
+Two issues appear to be relevant.

-First, posing interesting questions for students to work on is an essential part of an instructor’s job, but this part of the job becomes compromised when instructors operate in massive classrooms situations[^25].
+First, posing interesting questions for students to work on is an essential part of an instructor’s job, but this part of the job becomes compromised when instructors operate in massive classrooms situations[^27].
 In this case, AI is a substitute, and demonstrably not a good one, for a qualified instructor who can intellectually challenge their students.